 In this section the main features that any researcher must take into account to integrate a new algorithm into the KEEL software tool are described.
-Next,
+Next, a simple codification example is provided in order to clarify the integration process.

 4.1 Introduction to the KEEL codification features